FredTingaud/FredTingaud.github.io/_posts/2020-02-27-talking-subject.md

 ## Anything Else

-These are just a few leads you can follow, to find your talk idea.
-There are probably many other kind of prompts you could use to find your talk idea, don't constraint yourself!
+These are just a few leads you can follow to find your talk idea.
+There are probably many other kind of prompts you could use to find your talk idea.
+Don't limit yourself!